 Every one of our members is an essential part of our organisation.
-We need the enthusiasm of those new to the brigade, and we need to encourage them to move up the to become our leaders of the future.
+We need the enthusiasm of those new to the brigade, and we need to encourage them to become our leaders of the future.
 We also need and respect the experience and wisdom hard earned by our long serving members.